piety1337/FortiParser/README.md

     *   Upload your FortiGate configuration file.
     *   (Optional) Set a custom base name for output files (diagrams, reports).
     *   (Optional) Configure and enable Path Tracing.
-4. Click the "Parse & Analyze Configuration" button.
+4. Click the "Parse & Analyse Configuration" button.
 5. Results (Diagram, Audit Findings, Reports, Tables) will be displayed in the main area.
     *   Diagrams and reports are also saved as files in the directory where you ran the command (e.g., `network_topology.png`, `network_topology_unused_report.txt`).